desecnd/isogencrypt/README.md

 Isogencrypt is designed as a **research** library, with its main objective being more efficient than SageMath in terms of writing proof of concepts and experimenting with different parameters.

 This approach requires usage of flexible GMP-like implementation for the field operations and takes away the possibility of using compile-time optimizations.
-For this reason, it is always possible to write slightly more optimized code by "freezing" parameters coefficients and substituting bottom layer of field arithmetic with static constant-time operations - which may be added in the future.
+Hence, it is always possible to write slightly more optimized code by "freezing" parameters coefficients and substituting bottom layer of field arithmetic with static constant-time operations - which may be added in the future.

 In terms of the efficiency, **Isogencrypt** uses _Montgomery X-only Arithmetic_, which is based on operating only on `x` coordinate of points on Elliptic Curves (discarding the `y` coordinate to speed up the calculations without loosing important information).

 Additionally it uses **projective coordinates** to avoid finite field inversions - both for points coordinates and curve coefficients.
 Minor optimizations regarding form of curve constants (`(A24p : C24) = (a + 2)/4`) are also present.

-Most of the used algorithms can be found in the publications from isogeny-based cryptography field, for example:
+Most of the used algorithms can be found in the publications from isogeny-based cryptography field, i.a.:

 - https://eprint.iacr.org/2011/506.pdf
 - https://eprint.iacr.org/2017/1198.pdf